-At the interview, introduce yourself and the other members of the Selection Committee, introduce in detail the job position offered and the benefits provided by the employer.
+At the interview, introduce yourself and the other members of the Selection Committee, and introduce in detail the job position offered and the benefits provided by the employer.
 Offer the candidate sufficient space to present their previous experience and motivation for the job.
 Finally, leave room for other questions that arise during the interview.
 Inform the candidates of the date of the result of the selection procedure without undue delay.

-Below you can find examples of common interview questions.
-Specific questions concerning the specification of the job in which the candidate is interested are usually asked by the scientist to whose team the candidate should be admitted.
+Below, you can find examples of common interview questions.
+Specific questions concerning the job specification in which the candidate is interested are usually asked by the scientist about whose team the candidate should be admitted to.
 The audition can also be a single round, where the interview is included in the first round.
+The research team leader will create a record of each interview and, where appropriate, delegate this to the Secretary or a member of the Committee.

-The Selection Committee shall include a brief record of each interview in a protocol (Competition Record).
+The SC shall include a brief record of each interview in a protocol (Competition Record).
 In this document, the Committee justifies selecting the best candidate for employment for the advertised position to the Director of the Institute.
 The Competition Record must be signed by all members of the Committee and subsequently by the Director.

-Candidates must be informed of the outcome of the second round without undue delay.
-In most cases, the scientist himself will contact the most suitable candidate to whose team the candidate joins if the Chairperson of the Committee and the Secretary agree.
+All candidates must be informed by the Secretary of the outcome of the second round without undue delay.
+The Secretary or the research team leader will contact the most suitable candidate.
+Here, it depends on the agreement of the SC Chairperson and the Secretary.

-Common interview questions
+☐ Common interview questions

 - What motivated you to apply for this position?

-- What are your expectations, what could we offer you?

 - Why did you decide to leave your current job?

-- What should your work look like to be happy with it?
+- What do you need to do your job well?

 - What is your idea regarding the length of the work contract at our Institute??

 - When could you start and in what regime (time, form of employment)?

-- What else should we know about you?

-- What would you like to know about us?

 - What are your salary expectations?

 - What are your three strengths?

 - What are your three weaknesses?

-- What is your biggest success?
+- What is your biggest work success?

-- What is your biggest failure?

 - Where do you see yourself in 3-5 years?

 - Would you give us a phone contact to your supervisor so that we can ask him or her for a reference?

-Other example questions
+☐ Other example questions

-- What does your typical daily activity in your current/ previous work look like? - What were your usual duties in your previous work? - Why did you choose this profession? - Why are you interested in this particular position? - In your opinion, what skills make you a suitable candidate for this position? - What activities did you do at school/university?
+- What were your usual duties in your previous work? - Why did you choose this profession? - Why are you interested in this particular position? - In your opinion, what skills make you a suitable candidate for this position? - What activities did you do at school/university?
 What interested you the most? - What kind of people can upset you? - If money was not important to you, what would you like to do? - In what situations are you indecisive?
-Please give us an example.

-- What kind of situation do you consider difficult and why? - What should your current/ previous employer do to be more successful? - Can you give us an example of the work you would rather leave to others and an example of the work you would like to do yourself? - Do you know something exceptional or do you have any exceptional skills that our Institute could benefit from?
+Please give us an example. - What kind of situation do you consider difficult and why? - Can you give us an example of the work you would rather leave to others and an example of the work you would like to do yourself? - Do you know something exceptional, or do you have any exceptional skills that our Institute could benefit from?
 Something others cannot offer us? - Do you prefer to work in a team or alone? - What are your interests/ hobbies? - Do you prefer to be led at work or to lead others?

-Inappropriate interview questions
+☐ Inappropriate interview questions